Detecting long-range dependence for time-varying linear models: Main results

-\cref{thm:null_dist} reveals that for the time-varying coefficient model with time series covariates, the limiting distribution of $T_n$ is more complicated than its time-varying trend counterpart (see \cref{cor:kpss_trend}).
-It depends on the time-varying mean and covariance matrix of the covariates $\mf x_{i,n}$ as well as the long-run covariance matrix of $\mf x_{i,n} e_{i,n}$.
-Observe that when the time series covariates are of mean zero, the asymptotic distribution degenerates to the results of \cref{cor:kpss_trend} which concerns the time-varying trend model. \cref{thm:null_dist} is very general since it posits neither the specific form of heteroscedasticity nor the parametric form of the error term.
-To implement the test for long memory based on the non-pivotal KPSS-type test statistics $T_n$, we propose bootstrap approaches in \cref{sec:bootstrap}.
+Theorem \ref{thm:null_dist} reveals that for the time-varying coefficient model with time series covariates, the limiting distribution of $T_n$ depends on the time-varying mean and covariance matrix of the covariates $\mf x_{i,n}$ as well as the long-run covariance matrix of $\mf x_{i,n} e_{i,n}$.
+Theorem \ref{thm:null_dist} is very general since it posits neither the specific form of heteroscedasticity nor the parametric form of the errors.
+When Assumption \ref{nondeg:null} is violated, (ii) shows that $T_n$ degenerates with asymptotic variance $2s_1^2 b_n^2$.
+After standardization, it converges to $\chi^2_1$ in distribution.
+The results of R/S, V/S and K/S follow similarly.
+An important scenario that $T_n$ degenerates under $H_0$ (i.e., $d=0$) is the following time-varying trend model corresponding to $p=1$, i.e.,

-\begin{remark} Recently, there has been increasing attention on fractional $I(d)$ processes with heteroscedastic driving shocks, see for example \cite{cavaliere2017quasi}, \cite{harris2017adaptive} and \cite{cavaliere2020adaptive}, all of which consider heteroscedasticity of the form $\sigma(t_i)e_{i,n}$ with $e_{i,n}$ being errors and $\sigma^2(\cdot)$ being the unconditional variance.
-Note that these methods are not directly applicable to the conditional heteroscedastic models with time series covariates. \end{remark}

-\begin{remark} ('Spurious long memory' due to misspecification of the conditional mean).
-In practice, one could detect 'spurious long memory' when implementing the KPSS and related tests for long memory only through $y_{i,n}$ while the underlying time-varying regression model involves time series covariates $\mathbf x_{i,n}=(1,\tilde{\mathbf x}_i^\top)^\top$.
-This is equivalent to consider

-where $ \underline e_{i,n} = \tilde{\mf x}_i^{\T} {\bs \beta}(t_i) + e_{i,n}$ and test for $H_0:d=0$ versus $H_A: d>0$.
-Since the error term $\underline e_{i,n}$ tends to be more volatile than $e_{i,n}$, the estimation of $\mu(t)$, which is the time-varying trend, tends to be less efficient.
-This will yield erroneous rejection of the null hypothesis and result in the size distortion in moderate sample size.
-See \cref{subsec:HKdata} for a real data example, where we identify such a 'spurious long memory' in the Hong Kong circulatory and respiratory data. \end{remark}